 Max joined Watsi on April 7th, 2016.
-Four years ago, Max became the 1911th member to automatically support a new Watsi patient every month.
-Since then, 4,041 more people have become monthly donors!
-Max's most recent donation traveled 8,800 miles to support Ing, a young student from Cambodia, to fund hearing treatment.
+Five years ago, Max joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Max's most recent donation traveled 8,500 miles to support Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.